 “The feature I like best is email communication tracking.
 When you add a comment to a task and send it to the assigned resources, all email responses are automatically captured on the same task.
 This helps prevent key decisions or conversations from being lost in offline email threads.”

 The Remaining 10 Features of Teamwork Project

 While I would love to dive into every feature of Teamwork Project, I also don’t want you, dear reader, to get bored or cross-eyed from reading the small text for 12 more pages.
 To see the fancy accompanying images or to learn more about each one, click here.
 For cliff notes folks like me, read on.

 Here are the remaining ten features of Teamwork Project:

-With each task you log into Teamwork Project, you can attach checklists, assign team members, and add descriptions so everyone understands the “who-what-when-where-and-why” regarding what they’re doing.
+With each task you log into Teamwork Project, you can attach checklists, assign team members, and add descriptions with the project managment tool so everyone understands the “who-what-when-where-and-why” regarding what they’re doing.

 The Milestone Feature also includes a calendar that, you guessed it, lists the milestones, and the administrator can customize each milestone by tagging groups or individuals to get everyone on the same accountability train.